Returning to the Brave Writer Philosophy for High School

 3) The Expository Essay class would be great for Sallie.
 She can take it now or in the fall.
 Either.

-This is an okay way to live.
+That is an okay way to live.
 There’s no rule here that says they have to be ready at 18.
 Your daughter could be looking at places to work with goats.
 Why not?
 Is there a way to become a goat midwife?
 Or could she be a goat midwife blogger who photographs and records difficult births, regular births etc.?

-Caitrin (16) kept a fashion blog for an entire year (13-14).
+My daughter Caitrin kept a fashion blog for an entire year (13-14).
 She shopped at thrift stores and wore a completely new outfit every day.
 We took photographs each day and she wrote a description of the pieces, where they came from, and witty remarks.
 She subscribed to Vogue, Elle, W and other fashion magazines all year.

 It’s good to fulfill basic high school requirements and to be “prepared” for the option of college, but you don’t want to shortchange the chance to do amazing things!
 This is the time for it.